kaustubh0mani/julia/doc/stdlib/parallel.rst

        julia> length(unique(asyncmap(x->tskoid(), 1:5; ntasks=2)))
        2

-   With ``batch_size`` defined, the mapping function needs to be changed to accept an array of argument tuples.
-And return an array of results.
-In this example we call ``map`` on the batch input to achieve the same.
+   With ``batch_size`` defined, the mapping function needs to be changed to accept an array of argument tuples and return an array of results. ``map`` is used in the modified mapping function to achieve this.

    .. code-block:: julia